STARTS Residencies Call 3

 one thirdof total grants).
 The cumulated duration of the artistic work (possibly split in several periods) shall be between 3 to 9 months.
 Resulting achieved artworks must be ready for public exposure in cultural venues with their fully functional setup.

 Artists are likely to develop visions for technology that are different from researchers or engineers.
-Through co-creation, they can inspire new ways of thinking
+Through co-creation, they can inspire new ways of thinking for tech projects developing new technologies.

 STARTS Residencies encourage Tech Projects to host artists to boost the innovation potential of any technology.
 By thinking “out of the box”, artists can expand technological boundaries, develop unexpected use-cases, produce new prototypes, provide additional knowledge and stimulate groundbreaking processes.
 A Residency lasts between 3 and 9 months and the artists are funded by the STARTS Residencies programme.